|

 -

-Put useful spare bits away in the junk box.
+Put remaining useful spare bits away in the junk box.

 -

-Leave remaining stuff all over the place ready for step 1 on the next project.
+Leave stuff all over the place ready for step 1 on the next project.

-move and it should, use WD-40 (or CRC in these parts).
+and it should, use WD-40 (or CRC in these parts).
 If it moves and shouldn't, use duct tape.
+Duct

-Duct tape is like The Force: it has a light and a dark side and holds the universe together.
-It’s well
+tape is like The Force: it has a light and a dark side and holds the universe together.
+It’s well known

-known that WD-40 was invented to stop the multi-billion-dollar US space shuttle from squeaking,
+that WD-40 was invented to stop the multi-billion-dollar US space shuttle from squeaking, and

-and strongly suspected that the ultimate demise of the space shuttle mission was caused by
+strongly suspected that the ultimate demise of the space shuttle mission was caused by squeaks

 Back to quick links